“You must confront the darkness within to confront the darkness without.”

 GM: “Oh wow, that’s a lot to have in a name,” Cécilia says.
 “But I guess it’s true that names have power.
 You obviously know a lot about religious studies, Em.”

-Emmett: “Some,” El lies immediately.
+Support: “Some,” El answers.
 “But I wasn’t raised in a churchgoing home.
 I know Cécilia was, though.”
 He beams at her.
-People feel grateful when you make them the center of your universe.
-Even if they already live there.

 “You seem to care a lot about meaning,” El says to the Jew.
 “What’s your own name mean, Em?”